MrMimic/tadadata.fr/README.md

 ### webpage_scraping

-Short tutorial on how to index and scrap a web page with Python.
+Short tutorial on how to index and scrap a web page with Python3.

 http://tadadata.fr/scraping-website/

 ### grammmar_correction

-Python wrapper for automatic text correction with Microsoft Bing! spellCheck API.
+Python3 wrapper for automatic text correction with Microsoft Bing! spellCheck API.

 http://tadadata.fr/bing-spellcheck-correction/